Oneida Community Mansion House: South Wing

-Generally, children stayed with their mothers for nine months before moving to the South Wing, where they received daily care from the elder heads of the 'Children's Department' and teachers.
+Under Oneida stirpiculture, generally children stayed with their mothers for nine months before moving to the South Wing, where they received care from the elder heads of the 'Children's Department' and teachers.
 Within the South Wing, children were separated by ages.
 The youngest were together in the Drawing Room, the oldest in the South Room, and children in between were in the East Room.
-Children had many toys—blocks, marble rollers, rocking horses, and homemade picture books, and received lessons in a variety of subjects.
-Although it was hoped that the children would be highly spiritual, it turned out that “the children were much like other children of the same age,” as one stiripicult later recalled.
-“The women who cared for us spent much of their time settling differences of opinion over who should have a certain toy.”
+Children had many toys—blocks, marble rollers, rocking horses, and homemade picture books, and received lessons in many subjects.
+The Community hoped the children would be highly spiritual, but one stiripicult later recalled that “the children were much like other children of the same age.
+The women who cared for us spent much of their time settling differences of opinion over who should have a certain toy.”

 Post-Community

-Facing criticism from outside the Community and growing internal dissension, the Utopian group voted to disband and became a joint-stock company known as Oneida Community, Ltd. in 1880.
+Facing criticism from outside the Community and internal dissension, most of the members of the Utopian group voted to disband, and in 1880 the community became Oneida Community, Ltd., a joint-stock company.
 Their manufacturing enterprises included canned fruit and vegetables, animal traps, silk sewing thread, and tableware.
-Known later as Oneida Limited, the company became a top producer of silverware in the twentieth century.
+The company became a top producer of silverware in the twentieth century.

-After the Community voted to disband, ex-members and their descendants continued to live in the Mansion House.
-They turned small, individual rooms into suites to accommodate a less communal lifestyle.
+After the Community disbanded, ex-members and their descendants continued to live in the Mansion House.
+They turned small, individual rooms into suites to allow a less communal lifestyle.

 A few of the single local public school teachers, teaching in the VVS School District, were allowed to live in the Mansard roof section of the Mansion.
-These young teachers paid a very low rent and were served four dinners a week, Monday through Thursday, during the school year.
-The teachers were each given a bedroom and shared bathrooms with other teachers, although one teacher, Mr Al Simmons, lived in one of small apartments located in another part of the Mansion.
+These young teachers paid little rent and were served four dinners a week, Monday through Thursday, during the school year.
+The teachers were each had a bedroom but shared bathrooms with other teachers.

+One teacher, Mr Al Simmons, lived in a small apartment located in another part of the Mansion.
 He was a long–time business teacher at Vernon-Verona-Sherrill Central High School.
 That was unusual as these apartments were reserved for Community family members.

-The non-profit Oneida Community Mansion House acquired the property from Oneida Ltd in 1987.
+Oneida Community Mansion House, a non-profit organization, acquired the property from Oneida Ltd in 1987.